- 2021. Now-thoughts. European Journal of Philosophy, forthcoming.

-2017.
+- 2017.
 Hermeneutical injustice and the problem of authority.
-Feminist Philosophy Quarterly, forthcoming.
+Feminist Philosophy Quarterly (3) 3.
+Article 1.

 In this paper, I discuss a problem for Fricker, which arises when we consider how to remedy an instance of hermeneutical injustice.
 Fricker characterizes hermeneutical injustice as involving a lack of concepts, on the part of the disadvantaged group, to capture some important aspect of their experience.
 But what has not been properly appreciated in the literature to date, is that it is really competing views of the world that are at stake.
 Moreover, Fricker’s account seemingly implies that the disadvantaged group’s understanding of the world should be treated as authoritative, and taken up by the wider culture.
 But the disadvantaged group’s view of the world is not one that we think should be accepted.
 I show that this problem bears some similarities to another debate: the dispute over feminist critiques of alien cultural practices.
 I argue that lessons drawn from the latter can help overcome the problem of authority in Fricker’s case.